origedit/rottent/readme.md

 mouse doesn't shuffle stacks. at first i added stack operators for convenience, but in result the code became messy.

-compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.
+compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros' arguments.

 rottent has way more primitives than mouse. still, the working interpreter written in c fits in less than 300 lines of code.

-the way local variables are implemented means that you can't allocate data in a macro and expect it to persist. i was caught by this. the pervious versions let you make macros for allocation and that was awesome.
+the way local variables are implemented means that you can't allocate data in a macro and expect it to persist. i was caught by this. the pervious versions let you make macros for allocating data and that was awesome.

 mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity. in mouse it takes one character to use a variable, in rottent - 3.

-the branch statement in mouse doesn't have a false part. as it turns out, its implementation is unintuitive.
+the branch statement in mouse doesn't have a false part. as it turns out, its implementation is unintuitive. i couldn't find use in a structuted language without a false branch.

 reading programs written for mouse, for a long time i thought that `!` in text literals was a writing style and not a marker for newlines. in rottent you can write newlines either directly in the text or as `#10}`.

 mouse didn't feel the need for single character input and output. i added this feature hoping to make the language usable. without direct access to files, this decision seems naive. in this implementation, input is realised with `getc()`, though `getch()` is desirable.